wp-plugins/sitewit-engagement-analytics/readme.txt

 == Screenshots ==

-1. Activate the plugin and look for SiteWit sub-menu in the Settings section of your WordPress admin.
+1. Activate the plugin and look for Search Engine Marketing sub-menu in the Settings section of your WordPress admin.
 2. You can create a new account or log in with an existing account, then link your WordPress site.
 3. Plugin Dashboard allows you to quickly navigate to different types of reports for your website.